 Rush Street – Culver City

-If you want to join the “biggest Super Bowl party on the Westside,” check out this two-story bar in Culver City that’s showing the big game on 15 flat screens and serving up brunch, lunch and dinner specials all day and team-themed drink deals.
-Doors open at 10am with pre-game coverage starting at noon.
+Join the “biggest Super Bowl party on the Westside” at this two-story bar in Culver City that’s showing the game on 15 flat screens and serving up brunch, lunch and dinner specials all day and team-themed drink deals.
+Doors open at 10:30am with pre-game coverage starting at noon.
 No cover charge but seating fills up fast, so call 310.837.9546.

 Saint Rocke – Hermosa Beach

-This South Bay bar and music venue is hosting its annual Super Bowl Sunday party starting at 2:30pm broadcasting all the action on their brand-new 20-foot projector screen and 60-inch TVs.
-Expect drink specials, tailgate trivia and the Boozy Bee competition (aka drunk spelling bee) for a chance to win a FREE trip to Hawaii!
-No cover charge, but call 310.372.0035 for reservations.
+This South Bay bar and music venue is hosting its annual Super Bowl Sunday party starting at 1pm broadcasting all the action on a 25-foot movie screen and 60-inch TVs.
+Expect drink specials and food deals including 25-cent wingies and $1 sliders.
+No cover charge, but call 310.372.0035 for upgrades and reservations.

 Mendocino Farms – West Hollywood, Marina Del Rey, DTLA, 3rd & Fairfax